Bolivia entry requirements for India passport holders

 5

-After immigration, collect your luggage and exit through customs.
-No arrival declaration form is required.
+After immigration, collect your luggage and pass through customs.
+You're now in Bolivia!

 Download Bolivia Entry Checklist